Try out our 50 Wine Bottle Crafts, to reuse and revamp your old wine bottles. Not only does it go easy on the planet, it goes easy on your budget.

 43. Wine Bottle Tiki Torch

 I have to admit, I only recently found out tiki torches are used to repel mosquitos– I usually just use a mosquito net!
-In any case, tiki torches are still great for adding ambience to outdoor settings.
+In any case, tiki torches are still great for adding ambiance to outdoor settings.
 Consider this eco-friendly version upcycled from a wine bottle.

 You’ll need a few hardware materials and a little tinkering, to mount your torch to the wall and securely attach the tiki wick.
 Make sure to keep the torch outdoors too– you’re playing with fire after all.